zulip/zulip/docs/production/export-and-import.md

 If you want to move hardware for a self-hosted Zulip installation, we recommend Zulip's
-[database-level backup and restoration process][backups].
-Zulip's backup process is structurally very unlikely to ever develop bugs, and will restore your Zulip server to the exact state it was left in.
-The big thing it can't do is support a migration to a server hosting a different set of organizations than the original one (because doing so generally requires renumbering all the users/messages/etc.).
+[database-level backup and restoration process][backups] for a better experience.
+Zulip's database-level backup process is faster, structurally very unlikely to ever develop bugs, and will restore your Zulip server to the exact state it was left in.
+The big thing it can't do is support a migration to a server hosting a different set of organizations than the original one, e.g. migrations between self-hosting and Zulip Cloud (because doing so in the general case requires renumbering all the users/messages/etc.).

 Zulip's export/import tools (documented on this page) have full support for such a renumbering process.
 While these tools are